-- A summary of key funders’ reactions (noting as we do that most of you receive your income from Statutory, Lottery and Charitable Trust sources rather than company and individual income streams); plus a table of the latest list of funds available to help with crisis support; some funding streams have developed their thinking on CoVID support and what they offer.
+A summary of key funders’ reactions (noting as we do that most of you receive your income from Statutory, Lottery and Charitable Trust sources rather than company and individual income streams); plus a table of the latest list of funds available to help with crisis support; some funding streams have developed their thinking on CoVID support and what they offer.
 Click on the link to get the latest info.

 Community Foundation for Lancashire grants (15/05/2020)

 As a result of the impact of the Coronavirus outbreak, particularly for those most vulnerable people within our communities, the Community Foundation for Lancashire has launched the Lancashire COVID-19 Community Support Fund for community and voluntary organisations on the frontline.

 Working with the UK Community Foundation (UKCF), the National Emergencies Trust (NET) and the Lancashire Resilience Forum (LRF), they now have funds available awarded under the following priorities:

 These priorities will be reviewed regularly and changed/additions made as fundraising and the outbreak develops.